mastodon/mastodon/aws/readme.md

 4) Register an account on your instance (log in and promote as admin using cli)

 ## Troubleshooting
-I'm sending user-data/meta-data debug information into a file - `/var/tmp$ tail -f /var/tmp/bootstrap.txt`
+User-data/meta-data debug information is stored in /var/tmp/bootstrap.txt - `/var/tmp$ tail -f /var/tmp/bootstrap.txt`

 ## TODO
 * Setup scheduled tasks (documentation related to recommend tasks is slim)